 A grazing stick can be used by cattle producers to help determine proper stocking rates.
 Chuck Coffey, sr. pasture and range consultant, shows how to use this simple tool to take forage measurements in winter pasture.
-Hugh Aljoe, consultation program manager, then demonstrates how to use two calculators available on the Noble Foundation's website to translate field data into carrying capacity and reserve herd days figures.
+Hugh Aljoe, consultation program manager, then demonstrates how to use two calculators available on the Noble Research Institute's website to translate field data into carrying capacity and reserve herd days figures.
 Use of the grazing stick and the online calculators can help ranchers make better stocking rate decisions.

 The spring growing season is at hand.
 Therefore, it is time to develop management plans for our warm season pastures.

 There is a common denominator for producers who cope with drought better than others - they all have active drought management plans.

 The winter pasture that was planned for last fall may not have developed to expectations or was not planted due to poor moisture conditions going into the fall.
 What can be planted now to bring about earlier spring pasture?

 Alfalfa's value as a hay or feed supplement is well recognized, but its usefulness as a grazing forage is often overlooked.

 The window of opportunity to plant summer annual forages is at hand while it is closing for most perennial warm-season forages.
 It is usually recommended that perennials be planted by mid-May.

 The beef cattle industry has several Value Added Calf programs through which beef producers may market calves.
 The Integrity Beef Alliance is one such program.